-To make sure that warm-water systems in certain facilities minimises the risk of a major disease outbreak.
+To make sure that hot water, warm water and cooling water systems in certain facilities minimises the risk of a major disease outbreak.

-AS/NZS 3666.1, referenced by F2.7, contains measures for designing, installing and commissioning warm-water systems, aimed at minimising the risk of a major disease outbreak.
+Legionella and other dangerous bacteria may multiply in hot water, warm water and cooling water systems to numbers that can cause serious outbreaks.
+AS/NZS 3666.1, referenced by F2.7, contains measures for designing, installing and commissioning hot water, warm water and cooling water systems, aimed at minimising the risk of a major disease outbreak.